ImLazyC0der/C/README.md

 <a href="https://devdojo.com/episode/hacktoberfest-2020" target="_blank"><img src="https://cdn.devdojo.com/tails/images/hacktoberfest-png.png" width="640"></a>

 If you are contributing, please read the [contributing file](CONTRIBUTING.md) before submitting your pull requests.
-### Please Upload the files in tools folder 📁 or Create one.
+### Please Upload the files in any existing folders 📁 or Create one.